HomeOfTheWizard/spring-bridge-maven-plugin/README.md

 Maven uses Sisu since version 3.1.0, so this plugin works from Maven 3.1.x and on.
 It requires Java 11 +.
 See this [doc](https://maven.apache.org/maven-jsr330.html) for more details on how to use JSR330 in maven plugins and about maven's history of DI mechanism.

-The plugin allows injecting the spring beans by generating code of a JSR330 provider for each bean.
+The plugin allows injecting the spring beans into your Mojo by generating code of a JSR330 provider for each bean.
+It works in 3 steps:
-The sources of your plugin will be compiled on the `COMPILE` phase by the maven compile plugin.
+1. The sources of your plugin will be compiled on the `COMPILE` phase by the maven compile plugin.
-The spring-bridge plugin is configurer to run during the same `COMPILE` phase right after the compilation of your code.
+2. The spring-bridge plugin is configurer to run during the same `COMPILE` phase right after the compilation of your code.
 This is necessary for classpath sharing.
-In case the spring library or configuration you want to use is not coming only from another maven dependency, but also from your project's codebase, then spring-bridge-maven-plugin needs to access to your classpath in order to generate the necessary spring context.
+In case the spring library or configuration you want to use is not coming from another maven dependency, but from your project's codebase, then spring-bridge-maven-plugin needs to access to your classpath in order to generate the necessary spring context.
+After running the spring container and construct the beans you need, it generates source code of JSR330 Providers for them, so they will be picked by sisu.
-Then the plugin will run again the compilation of the whole project with the generated code.
+3. Then the plugin will run again the compilation of the whole project with the generated code.

 Lastly the classes will be scanned and indexed by the sisu component.